piero-vic/hello-rails-back-end/README.md

 ### Usage

-Run the following commnads to setup the database
+Run the following commands to setup the database

 ```
 rails db:create